Placing a booking

 Should I buy my rail pass or train ticket before I leave for Europe?

 Yes.
-We find that when traveling abroad, it’s always best to place your order before you depart North America.
+We find that when traveling abroad, it’s always best to book before you depart North America.
 That way, you’ll arrive with the proper paper documents in hand and avoid fully booked trains that can disrupt your travel plans.
 This is especially important during the summer months when trains in Europe tend to sell out quickly due to increased tourism.

 I have my train ticket.
 Do I also need to buy a reservation?